MetOffice/CSET/docs/source/contributing/dependencies.rst

 * conda - Used for managing the conda environment.
 Alternatively mamba or micromamba can be used.
 * cylc 8 - Used for running the workflow.
 As it typically requires significant site integration it is not installed with CSET.
 * GNU find - We use the ``-printf`` option that is GNU specific.
 * sqlite3 - Command line tool for sqlite.
-Used for doing bad things to rose_bunch.
+Used for modifying the rose_bunch database to allow retriggering with a different level of parallelism.

 Requirements of a new dependency
 --------------------------------